openmeteo/pthelma/doc/user/enhydris_cache.rst

 AUTHOR AND COPYRIGHT
 ====================

-``pond`` was written by Antonis Christofides, anthony@itia.ntua.gr.
+``enhydris_cache`` was written by Antonis Christofides, anthony@itia.ntua.gr.

 | Copyright (C) 2014 TEI of Epirus

-``pond`` is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+``enhydris_cache`` is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of